Host a BAI: College

 Cultural worksites hire interns as temporary part-time employees who are paid on the same schedule as other employees.

-New York City: Artists for Humanity, The Juilliard School, Lincoln Center for the Performing Arts, Museum of Chinese in America, National Dance Institute, New York Hall of Science, New York Historical Society, Queens Museum, Signature Theatre Company, Tenement Museum, Theatre for a New Audience
+New York City: Artists for Humanity, Atlantic Theater Company, Drama Club, Intrepid Museum, The Juilliard School, Museum of Chinese in America, National Dance Institute, New 42nd Street Inc. / New Victory Theater, New York Hall of Science, The New York Historical, Signature Theatre, Socrates Sculpture Park, Theatre for a New Audience

 I like to let students make mistakes and then provide feedback.
 I let them succeed by empowering them to make mistakes.
 They struggle, I provide feedback, and they learn from the experience.